-Conor O’Croinin represents clients—ranging from individuals to law firms to Fortune 10 companies—in a broad array of complex commercial litigation matters, including cases involving real estate transactions, corporate veil piercing, and allegations of fraud.
+Conor O’Croinin represents clients—ranging from individuals to law firms to Fortune 10 companies—in a broad array of complex commercial litigation matters, including cases involving attempts at corporate veil piercing, claims of negligence, and allegations of fraud.

 His clients have included campaign finance entities, as well as individuals and corporations appearing before the Office of the Maryland State Prosecutor, the Maryland Board of Elections, and the Federal Election Commission (FEC), as well as lawyers and law firms facing disqualification motions, malpractice actions, and other sensitive issues.

 Conor also has experience representing clients in insurance coverage disputes and in white collar litigation.